 - Once babies are older than four months, they seem to love being raised high in the air and then rapidly lowered — one movement dads are always depicted doing — or to be spun around while wrapped tightly in a loved one’s arms.

 - Once babies are crawling and creeping, get down on your hands and knees with your creeper and encourage them to explore the world around them — under chairs and tables, through open boxes, over different textures, along ladders flat on the floor, and up and down slopes.

 Toddlers need lots of opportunities to explore.
 Their energy and enthusiasm for movement need only be curbed for safety concerns.
 This is the age where they really get out there and discover!

-- Visit your local park regularly.
+- Get into the backyard or visit your local park regularly.
 They love running up and down the grassy slopes, swinging and spinning, chasing balls, and having the freedom to run unfettered by the confines of a house.